elsa-farinella/Project-1-ML/README.md

 **report.pdf**: This document is a comprehensive explanation of the decisions taken and the methodology employed throughout this project

 # Instructions on how to replicate our results

-As said before the already imputed data are present in the 'DATASET.zip' folder.
-After having extracted the folder it will be necessary the train labels in the same DATASET folder.
-However, it's still possible to impute the data from scratch, putting in the DATASET folder also the 'x_train.csv' and 'x_test.csv' files.
-After having added this files in the DATASET folder it will just be necessary to run the 'impute_all.py' script twice: firts with the 'train' parameter set to True (this will generate the file 'train_data_imputed.csv') and then, setting it to False (this will generate the file 'train_data_imputed.csv').
-After that, it will just be necessary to put this two files in the DATASET folder and everything will work as before.
+As previously mentioned, the imputed data can be found within the 'DATASET.zip' folder.
+Upon extracting this folder, it is essential to place the training labels within the same DATASET folder.
+Alternatively, if you wish to re-impute the data from scratch, you can do so by including the 'x_train.csv' and 'x_test.csv' files in the DATASET folder.

+To perform the imputation, run the 'impute_all.py' script twice.
+First, set the 'train' parameter to True, which will generate the 'train_data_imputed.csv' file.
+Then, set it to False, resulting in the creation of the 'test_data_imputed.csv' file.
+Once these two files are generated, simply place them in the DATASET folder, and your setup will be complete and functional as before.

 ## Requirements
 - Python==